 CLICK HERE FOR OUR HURRICANE UPDATE PAGE CHECK OUT OUR NEW PAGE THAT CONTAINS INFORMATION ON THE CURRENT TROPICAL STORM AND STATUS FOR THE ISLAND AND THE FERRY.
 CONTAINS A LINK TO NOA HURRICANE MAPS.

-Our mission is to provide safe, timely ferry transport from the hectic life on the mainland to the relaxed “Island Time” lifestyle, while ensuring friendly, helpful service to our customers; to promote ecological balance between the surrounding environment and our business practices and cultivating the spirit of community for the island residents and visitors.
+Our mission is to provide safe, timely ferry transport & water taxi service from the hectic life on the mainland to the relaxed “Island Time” lifestyle, while ensuring friendly, heipful service to our customers; to promote ecological balance between the surrounding environment and our business practices and cultivating the spirit of community for the island residents and visitors.

 Enjoy your time in paradise!

 When arriving at the ferry landing, please observe the signs regarding boarding instructions.
 A Ranger will collect your fare while you line up on Panama Blvd to board the ferry until 6 PM and after that the mates will board you on the ferry and then collect your fees.

 Do not attempt to board until the ferry has docked, unloaded vehicles returning to mainland, and the Mate then motions you forward.

 All Resort Guests will have their name on the Daily Barge List for your reservation as your transport is pre-paid by the Resort, so please give the Ranger your name.

 If Arriving After Sunset, PLEASE TURN OFF YOUR HEADLIGHTS When You Pull into the Line for Boarding.